[This post is part of the Experiencing Remarkable Worship devotional series]

-God wants us to know that He is the only real God!
+God desires for us to know Him—that He is the only real God!

 Not knowing who God is can be a hindrance to our worship.
 I encourage you to look up His attributes in the Bible.
 Study His character.
-What He wears.
+What He wears even.
 When my eyes are opened to who He is, I feel stirred inside.
 I start to feel electrified and worship begins to pour out from deep inside.